Moonraker (film): Script

-Novelization
+Novelisation

-The screenplay of Moonraker differed so much from Ian Fleming's novel that Eon Productions authorised the film's screenwriter Christopher Wood to write a novelisation, his second (after James Bond, The Spy Who Loved Me).
+The screenplay of Moonraker differed so much from Ian Fleming's novel that Eon Productions authorised the film's screenwriter Christopher Wood to write a novelisation, his second (after James Bond, the Spy Who Loved Me).
 It was named James Bond and Moonraker to avoid confusion with Fleming's original novel Moonraker.
 It was published in 1979, with the film's release.

 Casting

 Roger Moore had originally signed a three-film contract with Eon Productions, which covered his first three appearances: Live and Let Die in 1973, The Man with the Golden Gun in 1974 and The Spy Who Loved Me in 1977.
 From Moonraker onwards, Moore was contracted on a film-by-film basis.